The only similarity can currently be found are the costume parties, especially among adults.

 As with other popular holidays in America, especially in suburban neighborhoods, Halloween is a time when house decorations are quite elaborate.
 While most houses will have the traditional “Jack-O-Lantern” on their doorstep, others will have fake graveyards, scarecrows, and even giant spiders on their front lawns.

-The only similarity between American and Japanese Halloween that can currently be found are the costume parties, especially among adults.
+The only similarity between American and Japanese Halloween that can currently be found is the costume parties, especially among adults.

 by Thalia (USA)